gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 Now, back to my health.
 As I mentioned before, I decided to opt for the maximum level of transparency, so I told my manager that my big bet on Basel didn't work out, and I came back feeling worse.
-I had a plan b, and it involved this shredded-in-mystery clinic that treated superstars from around the world, and I was lucky to get in.
+I had a plan b, and it involved this shrouded-in-mystery clinic that treated superstars from around the world, and I was lucky to get in.
 I was trying to sell this as an adventure as much as possible because I felt I needed the people who decided my fate to be strangely excited about the story.
 I wanted the people to think, "man, I admire this guy's perseverance," over "this guy is a